dubs3c/dubs3c.github.io/content/posts/2019-08-15-htb-olympus.md

 ```

-Okey, so now I have a new domain, and port 53/tcp was open according to my port scan, that can only mean one thing...DNZ ZONE TRANSFER!
+Okey, so now I have a new domain, and port 53/tcp was open according to my port scan, that can only mean one thing...DNS ZONE TRANSFER!

 First I ran the following: